 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces don't normally pair together.
 If you have a furnace you shouldn't need to worry about an air handler.
-Air handlers tend to be setup with heat pumps and help regulate air flow throughout the home.
-Some air handlers also provide backup heating and cooling elements to help out the heat pump.
+Air handlers tend to be setup with heat pumps and help improve air flow throughout the home.
+Some air handlers also provide backup heating and cooling parts to help out the heat pump.
 A furnace works on a different concept.
-Instead of an air handler, furnaces have their own blowers that move the hot air into your ductwork and disperse into your home.
-Since furnaces have combustion chambers and create heat, they don't require some of the parts you'll find in a modern air handler.
+Instead of an air handler, furnaces have their own blowers that move the warmed air into your ducts and disperse into your home.
+Since furnaces have combustion chambers and create heat, they don't require some of the parts you'll find in a new air handler.

-The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then carry the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and comprehend.
+Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.

-Understanding all of your home’s heating and cooling pieces for the Fort Wayne climate is probably a little unrealistic, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Rolf Griffin Service Experts a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling pieces for the Fort Wayne climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Rolf Griffin a call at 260-557-1275 or set up a free appointment online today.